Did you know that you have the right to request a chaperone for your appointment.

 What is Patient Triage?

 Patient Triage uses quick a simple online form which patients complete when they wish to contact the surgery.
-For medical issues it contains 3 questions, which should only take a few minutes to do.
+For medical issues it contains the relevant questions required to enable our GPs to assess your medical query accurately and effectively.
+This should only take a few minutes to do.
 Whether you visit in person or contact us by phone our Reception team will no longer be directly booking your appointment.

 What if I do not have access to the internet or struggle to complete forms?